Investars/Zapos/README.md

  * Zapos.Constructors.Razor.dll
  * Zapos.Printers.Gembox.dll

 Done!
-Now u can use this framework in your project.
-How it works you learn from the example below code
+Now you can use this framework in your project.
+How it works you've learnt from the below code example

 #### Code example